yurishkuro/opentracing-tutorial/go/lesson01/README.md

 has an option of emitting RPC metrics for all the traffic going through the application.
 Having a unique operation name for each span would make the metrics useless.

-The recommended solution is to annotation spans with tags or logs.
-A span tag is a key-value pair that provides certain metadata about the span.
-A span log is pretty much the same as a regular log statement, it contains a timestamp and some data.
+The recommended solution is to annotate spans with tags or logs.
+A span _tag_ is a key-value pair that provides certain metadata about the span.
+A span _log_ is pretty much the same as a regular log statement, it contains a timestamp and some data.

-When should use use tags vs. logs?
+When should we use tags vs. logs?
 The tags are meant to describe attributes of the span that are not associated with any timestamp.
 For example, if a span represents an HTTP request, then the URL of the request should be recorded as a tag because it does not make sense to think of the URL as something that's relevant at different times of the span duration.
 On the other hand, if the server responded with a redirect, logging it would make more sense since there is a clear timestamp associated with such event.
-The OpenTracing Specification provides guidelines called (Semantic Conventions)[semantic-conventions] for recommended tags and log fields.
+The OpenTracing Specification provides guidelines called [Semantic Conventions][semantic-conventions] for recommended tags and log fields.

 #### Using Tags